yaroslavGoncharuk/magento-docker/README.md

 # magento-docker

-`magento-docker` is Docker environment for easy to set up, configure, debug Magento2 with Live Search instance.
+`magento-docker` is Docker environment for easy to set up, configure, debug Magento 2.

 ### Requirements